gioZAK/justblog_v1/README.md

 ## Design

-The main idea was to develop a website with a simple design which would not distract the user, the color scheme used allows a good contrats.
+The main idea was to develop a website with a simple design which would not distract the user, the color scheme used allows a good contrast.

 ### Colors